Updated 5th May 2021

 Julia Wise from CEA has the following suggestion for facilitators and organisers:

 - A more personal example might be, “When I was living with a family member with end-stage cancer, I thought about death a lot.
-Because it was so raw, I didn’t necessarily want to discuss it in public as well.
-(It’s fine to give me as an example if none of the organizers have something they’d want to speak about.)
+Because it was so raw, I didn’t want to discuss it in public as well.”
+(It’s fine to give me as an example if none of the organizers has something to share.)

-- Ideas for giving people chances to decide what they’re up for:
+Ideas for giving people chances to decide what they’re up for:

 The page on community health provides more information.